redsift/rollup-bundler/README.md

 ├── anotherdist/my-different-module-name.umd.js      <--- UMD module file with ES5 syntax
 ├── anotherdist/my-different-module-name.umd.min.js  <--- minified version of the above (for the `main` field in `package.json`)
 ```
+## Bundle visualization

+The bundler creates a visual overview of the output bundle to see which packages contribute to the filesize.
+The output is created as `stats.html`.

-This project is based on [rollup-config-builder](https://github.com/Donov4n/rollup-config-builder).
+> This project is based on [rollup-config-builder](https://github.com/Donov4n/rollup-config-builder).